gooood-night/dFLWL-EFO_A-FIRO-decison-support-framework/README.md

 To run the model:
 1. Open and execute the notebook `dFLWL-EFO_demo_flood_season.ipynb`, which demonstrates FIRO decision support using dFLWL-EFO during the major flood season of WY 2017.
 This replicates **Figure 6** in the manuscript.
 2. Modify the input paths and parameters in the notebook to run dFLWL-EFO for your reservoir.
-3. Core functions are modularized and stored in the `utils/` directory.
+3. Core functions are modularized and stored in the `utils` directory.
 Ensure this folder is present when executing notebooks.

 ### Optional: Multi-year simulation